kazz2817/QALY-code/README.md

 #### 7. **Visualization**
 Two plots are generated:
-- QoL vs. Age for each scenario.
+- QoL against Age for each scenario.
-- QALY vs. Age for each scenario.
+- QALY against Age for each scenario.
 ---

 #### 8. **Population-weighted Average QALY and Cost Reduction**